 Re-Grip comes in three sizes that will fit a wide variety of tools such as wheel-barrows, shovels and hammers.
 The comfortable and safe grip helps you avoid hand discomfort and blisters.
 This helpful product can be purchased online at major retailers starting at $8.81.

-Klein Tools has developed a new tool that features a 2-in-1 hex head, eliminating clutter from your tool belt.
-The driver doubles as both ¼” and 5/16” hex driver using Klein Tools’ new patented tip.
-The tip slides back and forth easilly between settings.
+Klein Tools has a 2-in-1 hex head, eliminating clutter from your tool belt.
+The driver doubles as both 1/4” and 5/16” hex driver using Klein Tools’ patented tip.
+The tip slides back and forth easily between settings.
 It also has a tip lock so that you don’t accidentally slip to a different size if you don’t want to.

 Finding the right drill bit can be a bit of a time-waster.
 There are guys who keep their bits all jumbled up in their pouch, or scattered in the bottom of their toolbox.
 After a frustrating search they’ll usually end up grabbing a bit that’s “close” to the right size.
-Bosch talked to frustrated workers tired of wasting time and came up with a new custom bit case to help make finding bits easier.
+Bosch talked to frustrated workers tired of wasting time and came up with a custom bit case to help make finding bits easier.
 The Bosch Custom Case is made up of removable bit clips, so you can just take out sections of bits at a time.
 The Bosch Custom Case makes keeping your bits organized and easy to access easy.
-It’s available online and in stores starting at $31.61.
+Watch this video to learn about the best landscaping tools we've come across lately.

-The new Festool STL 450 Inspection Light lets you shine a light up close to your work so you can spot any potential flaws before your customers does.
+The Festool STL 450 Inspection Light lets you shine a light up close to your work so you can spot any potential flaws before your customers does.
 Designed for a variety of jobs including painting, wall finishes and hanging drywall, the STL 450 evenly distributes the 1,500 lumens of light, giving you an ideal amount of visibility.
 It can be mounted on a tripod or used as a hand-held device and comes with rugged full body protection so it can survive anything the jobsite throws at it.
-And like most Festool tools, it’s designed with industry leading dust and water protection The Festool STL 450 Inspection Light is available online for $300.
+And like most Festool tools, it’s designed with industry leading dust and water protection.

 Haven’t used a backpack since high school?
 Well, that might be about to change.
-Milwaukee just introduced what they’re calling “the Ultimate Jobsite Backpack”.
-Instead of chemistry books and calculators, this rugged and durable pack is designed with enough pockets to store a toolbox worth of equipment.
+Instead of chemistry books and calculators, this rugged and durable pack is designed with enough pockets to store a toolbox-worth of equipment.
 Of course the pockets are made to fit tools, with slots for screwdrivers and pouches for pliers.
 The Ultimate Jobsite Backpack is perfect for jobs where you need to move around a lot and don’t want to lug around your fifty pound tool chest.
-Milwaukee has also released a “Low Profile” version of their jobsite backpack which isn’t nearly as bulky as their previous model.
-Both of these packs are available online and in stores for $79.